rh/rix/README.md

     Available commands:
       add-element
       add-attribute
+      set
       remove
       rename
       trim
       count
       show
       help

+To set the value of all `date` elements:

+    $ rix set --value 26-01-2012 //date *.xml

+When using `set`, values can be cleared by omitting the `value` option:

+    $ rix set //@secret *.xml

 To add a new `td` element to every `tr` element in all HTML files in the current directory, run: